spinecone/build-a-bot-workshop/what_is_a_twitter_bot.md

 ![](Screen Shot 2015-09-30 at 12.01.48 AM.png)
 # Why should I make one?
 Because of their simplicity, bots are a fun project for both programmers looking for a creative outlet and creative people wanting to expand their programming skills.

+Traditional programming education does not usually allow for much creative expression.